It just hit me as I watched him shaking and gyrating in orgasmic delight.

 At that moment, all the years of training, working with my clients, leading Tantra workshops and group sessions, the words of my mentors all came into focus…

-There are many people and ideas that affect one’s life and help to birth a new idea into the world.
 We frequently get asked where the Erotic Blueprints began.
 Like any birth, there is a gestation time, and I gestated this one for many years.
 I’m certain it wasn’t any one thing.
-I do know that what most impregnated me with the idea were some of the following influences.
+Many people and ideas affect one’s life and help bring a new idea into the world.

 As you are reading this, some of your own peak experiences may come to mind.
 It’s fun to write down your most pleasurable erotic escapades.
 See if you can find a theme.
 Better yet, share your experiences with a friend or lover you trust and have them reflect back on what they hear as a theme to your experiences.
 It can be enlightening and a way to get to know each other better and connect more deeply.

 During the same training with Jack Morin, I also met Joseph Kramer who created an entire profession (Sexological Bodywork) based on educating people about their bodies when it came to the erotic.
 While I had had years of learning about quality touch – the erotic was always forbidden.
 This was an entirely new way to be with the body.
 It felt whole.
 This specialized licensure allowed us to teach people about anatomy, touch, and about pleasure.
 It wasn’t just talking about sex – it was about embodying sex!

 Joseph’s work was a major influence on me in so many ways…

 From inquiring about all that was erotically possible in our bodies…

 To learning how to be present with another person through touch…

 It was Joseph who taught me how to help someone create a pleasure map of their body.